AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/load-options-from-url.md

 ![Drop-down options](/help/forms/assets/drop-down-options.png)

-Managing long lists of options for dropdown menus can be cumbersome when directly adding them into the spreadsheet containing the form's definition.
-Creating a separate spreadsheet to store these dropdown options can simplify and streamline the process.
+Managing long lists of options for dropdown menus can be cumbersome when directly adding them into the sheet containing the form's definition.
+Creating a separate sheet to store these dropdown options can simplify and streamline the process.
 This sheet acts as a centralized repository for all dropdown options, arranged in a structured format.
 Each option is listed in its own row, facilitating easier management and updates.

 Let us explore improving the form authoring process by loading the options list from another spreadsheet via a URL.